nuonco/nuon/README.md

 # Mono

 This is Nuon's mono repo.
-Currently it contains all of our go code.
+Currently it contains all of our go code plus the API Gateway code.

-## Getting started
+## Getting started and filesystem organization

 You should be able to work with this repo just like any go repository.
 Before getting started, it's important to take note of the directory structure: